incremental-design/app-stencils/CONTRIBUTE.md

 #### Why polyglot?

 Different languages have different strengths.
 It makes more sense to combine them together in microservices and client-side code than it does to try and reimplement the features and libraries present in one language in another.
-E.g. it's less work to make a native UI in swift than it is to draw equivalent UI components in rust.
+E.g. it's less work to make a native UI for iOS in swift than it is to draw equivalent UI components in rust.
 It's less work to analyze data in python than it is to do so in Go.

 <!-- don't forget to set gopls "experimentalWorkspaceModule" to "true". see: https://earthly.dev/blog/golang-monorepo/ -->

-#### Why Nx?
+#### Why Pants?

-Nx facilitates powerful code generation and dependency detection.
+Pants facilitates powerful code generation and dependency detection.
 It also supports continous, incremental rebuilding.
-Every time you save changes to a component, Nx can automatically rebuild and re-test it and its dependents.
+Every time you save changes to a component, Pants can automatically rebuild and re-test it and its dependents.
 It can detect broken integration points before you publish components.

 ### Format: